"Peace does not come on its own"

-"There is no speech," Oleksii Makeiev, Ukrainian ambassador to Germany since October last year, declared right at the beginning of his talk.
+"There will not be a speech," Oleksii Makeiev, Ukrainian ambassador to Germany since October last year, declared right at the beginning of his talk.
 He said he did not want to speak at length, but to engage in conversation.
-"Diplomats of the 21st century rely on honesty," the ambassador explained: "Addressing fears, answering questions, collecting political and scientific ideas and suggestions, that's what I'm here for."
-About 130 EUF students, faculty and other staff had taken their seats in the Senate Room to discuss with the ambassador, who had arrived together with the Consul General of Ukraine in Hamburg, Dr. Iryna Tybinka.
+"Diplomats of the 21st century rely on honesty," the ambassador explained: "Addressing fears, answering questions, collecting political and scientific ideas and suggestions - that's what I'm here for."
+Approximately 130 EUF students, faculty and staff members had taken their seats in the Senate Room to engage in discussion with the ambassador, who had arrived together with the Consul General of Ukraine in Hamburg, Dr. Iryna Tybinka.

-At the beginning, the Ambassador raised awareness of the everyday suffering of Ukrainians in this war.
-Afterwards, he thanked the audience on behalf of all Ukrainians for the reception of more than one million refugees in Germany and for military support.
-Oleksii Makeiev left no doubt that Ukrainians were defending European values such as freedom of the press, democracy and human rights for all Europeans in this war.
+The Ambassador began by raising awareness of the daily suffering of Ukrainians in this war.
+He then thanked the audience on behalf of all Ukrainians for taking in more than one million refugees in Germany and for their military support.
+Oleksii Makeiev left no doubt that Ukrainians are defending European values such as freedom of the press, democracy, and human rights for all Europeans in this war.

-How he assessed the impact of non-military means?
-Sanctions have become a very important diplomatic tool, the ambassador replied, but only on condition that they are introduced quickly and comprehensively and that gaps are closed decisively.
+How did he assess the impact of non-military means?
+Sanctions have become a very important diplomatic tool, the Ambassador replied, but only on condition that they are introduced quickly and comprehensively and that gaps are decisively closed.

-To the question "What Ukrainian scenarios are there for ending the war?"
-Makeiev answered in detail: "Peace does not come by itself.
-It all has to be fought for.
-We have clear ideas for Ukraine's victory; among other things, there is a 10-point presidential peace plan.
+To the question "What are the Ukrainian scenarios for ending the war?"
+Makeyev answered in detail: "Peace does not come by itself.
+Everything has to be fought for.
+We have clear ideas about Ukraine's victory, including the President's 10-point peace plan.
 Victory is when Russia leaves all occupied territories.
 Victory is when all prisoners of war are exchanged and children deported to Russia are returned.
-The war is won when Russian war crimes are brought to justice by a special tribunal.
-The war will be over when Russia also pays for it and we can start reconstruction.
-Guarantees must be created for this."
+The war will be won when Russian war criminals are tried by a special tribunal.
+The war will be over when Russia pays for it and we can begin reconstruction.
+Guarantees must be created for this".

-The ambassador spent a total of one hour answering the interested and knowledgeable questions of those present and then welcomed some of the 11 Ukrainian students at the EUF.
-Prof. Dr. Ulrich Glassmann, Vice President for Europe and International Affairs, was pleased about this.
-"We were able to tell the ambassador that the students are financed by DAAD scholarships here and integrated into student programs, giving them a perspective.
-This is also exactly what education systems need to provide in this situation."
+The Ambassador spent one hour answering the interested and knowledgeable questions of the audience and then greeted some of the 11 Ukrainian students at the EUF.
+Prof. Dr. Ulrich Glassmann, Vice President for European and International Affairs, was pleased.
+"We were able to explain to the ambassador that the students here are financed by DAAD scholarships and integrated into student programs, which gives them a perspective.
+This is exactly what education systems need to offer in this situation.

 Glassmann also appreciates the ambassador's visit to the university for academic reasons: "Usually, diplomacy or politics is the subject of study at the university.
-And therefore always have to unfold a critical view, but of course the important impulse to have sensitized for the war suffering in Ukraine is something very valuable to stimulate now discussions in the university about how a European university redefines itself in times of war in Europe."
+But of course the important impulse to raise awareness of the suffering caused by the war in Ukraine is something very valuable to stimulate discussions at the university about how a European university can redefine itself in times of war in Europe.